theWorkingPrototype/PrO/README.md

 Procedural animation uses IK for very fast gravity simulations.

-click to create a point.
+ -> Click to create a point.

-click two points consecutively to join them.
+ -> Click two points consecutively to join them.

-click a point twice to fix it.
+ -> Click a point twice to fix it.

 hit space to play/ pause gravity.